n-fuse/pointeraccuracy.js/README.md

 support is naturally low we've created this library.

 # Heuristic
-The classifier uses the following four properties of the current device to make a decision:
+The classifier uses the following two properties of the current device to make a decision:

 * Pointer media query result
 * Touch input capability